cuthbertLab/music21/buildDoc/rst/moduleStream.rst

         .. method:: getMeasure(measureNumber, collect=[<class 'music21.clef.Clef'>, <class 'music21.meter.TimeSignature'>, <class 'music21.instrument.Instrument'>, <class 'music21.key.KeySignature'>])

-        Given a measure number, return a single :class:`~music21.stream.Measure` object if the Measure number exists.
-This method is distinguished from :meth:`~music21.stream.Stream.getMeasureRange` in that this method returns a single Measure object, not a Stream containing multiple one or more Measures.
+        Given a measure number, return a single :class:`~music21.stream.Measure` object if the Measure number exists, otherwise return None.
+This method is distinguished from :meth:`~music21.stream.Stream.getMeasureRange` in that this method returns a single Measure object, not a Stream containing one or more Measure objects.

         >>> from music21 import corpus
         >>> a = corpus.parseWork('bach/bwv324.xml')